Under Armour: 21st century

 On December 5, 2016, Under Armour reached a 10-year agreement with Major League Baseball (MLB) to become its official on-field uniform provider beginning in 2020.
 Under Armour will replace Majestic, who has been MLB's uniform provider since 2004.
 However, in May 2018, it was reported that Under Armour would be backing out of the deal with MLB, in order to save the company around $50 million.
 Nike would instead become the on-field uniform supplier of the league.
 MLB's deal with Nike became official on January 25, 2019.

 In October 2019, Kevin Plank announced he would be stepping down by 2020, and COO Patrik Frisk would succeed him as CEO in January 2020.
-In July 2020, the company received Wells Notices from the U.S. Securities and Exchange Commission, Mr. Plank the Under Armour's CEO, David Bergman.
+In July 2020, the company received Wells Notices from the U.S. Securities and Exchange Commission for Mr. Plank, Under Armour's CEO, and David Bergman.
 The notices are the result of its accounting revelations for the years 2015 and 2016 and "pull forward" sales for the same period.
 The same month, the company reported revenue decline of 41% for the Q2 of 2020 or $707.6 million.
 As a result of the COVID-19 pandemic, Under Armour had to close its physical stores earlier that same year.
 Despite the revenue decline, it still fared better than the analytic predictions, which had previously estimated profits of $541 million in sales for Q2.

-Effective September 11, 2023, Under Armour appointment of John Varvatos to the position of chief design officer.
+Effective September 11, 2023, Under Armour appointed John Varvatos as chief design officer; Varvatos held the position until his departure in November 2025.

-Effective April 1, 2024, Kevin Plank returned to company as CEO, replacing Stephanie Linnartz who served in this position a little more than a year.
+Effective April 1, 2024, Kevin Plank returned to the company as CEO, replacing Stephanie Linnartz who served in this position a little more than a year.